 The vote is advisory and therefore not binding on the Board or the Company.
 Nevertheless, the views expressed by our stockholders, whether through this vote or otherwise, are important to management and the Board and, accordingly, the Board and the Compensation Committee intend to consider the results of this vote in making determinations in the future regarding executive compensation arrangements.

-Unless the Board decides to modify its policy regarding the frequency of soliciting say-on-pay votes on the compensation of the Company's named executive officers, the next scheduled say-on-pay vote will be at the 2024 Annual Meeting of Stockholders.
+Unless the Board decides to modify its policy regarding the frequency of soliciting say-on-pay votes on the compensation of the NEOs, the next scheduled say-on-pay vote will be at the 2025 Annual Meeting of Stockholders.